James-buzz/laravel-file-uploads-s3/.docs/how-it-works.md

-# AWS S3 Upload Methods with Uppy
+# How Uppy Works with Amazon S3

 When using Uppy for file uploads to Amazon S3, there are two primary methods: